welvet/SillyTavern-MessageSummarize/README.md

 - **Fix**: Fixed issue causing old swipes to not have their memory saved properly.
 The chat also now properly scrolls to the bottom when summarizing and swiping the most recent message to accommodate the space of the displayed memory.
 - **Fix**: Fixed issue causing the most recent message's previous summary to be injected into the main prompt when swiping it.
 - **Fix**: Fixed the `/remember` command not working properly when provided a message index.
+- **Misc**: This changelog and previous versions are now present on the github page.

 #### v0.7.1